Germany’s Next-Gen Surveillance Plane Touches Down

 Key Takeaways:

-• The first modified Bombardier Global 6000 aircraft for Germany’s PEGASUS (Persistent German Airborne Surveillance System) program has arrived in Hamburg, transitioning the project to mission system integration and certification.
+• The first PEGASUS (Persistent German Airborne Surveillance System) aircraft, a modified Bombardier Global 6000, has arrived in Germany, marking the transition from initial development to system integration and certification.

-• Led by HENSOLDT in partnership with Lufthansa Technik Defense and Bombardier Defense, PEGASUS will provide the German Armed Forces with a crewed, bizjet-based airborne signals intelligence (SIGINT) capability.
+• Led by HENSOLDT with partners Lufthansa Technik Defense and Bombardier Defense, the program will provide the German Armed Forces with a crewed, bizjet-based airborne signals intelligence (SIGINT) capability.

 See a mistake?
 Contact us.